choeffer/360pibot/docs/api.rst

 Module for moving the robot.

-This module includes the class :class:`lib_motion.move` which is the the core of the movement controlling.
+This module includes the method :meth:`lib_motion.motion.move` which is the core of the movement controlling.
 The module imports :ref:`lib_para_360_servo` .

 .. automodule:: lib_motion
    :members: